-Emerging technologies like Artificial Intelligence, Blockchain and the "internet of things" (IoT) promise to transform industries, making them more productive with much less cost and environmental impact.
-But these technologies will only be useful if organizations understand, trust and adopt them.
-And right now, just understanding what these technologies are can be difficult to understand even for the brightest in our fields.
-Scott's talks help business and "non-technical" managers understand the impact that these technologies will have their business, our society and our collective future.
+Emerging technologies like artificial intelligence, blockchain, and the internet of things (IoT) promise to transform industries, making them more productive with much less cost and environmental impact.
+But these technologies will only be useful if organizations understand, trust, and adopt them.
+And right now, just understanding what these technologies are can be difficult, even for the brightest in their fields.
+Scott's talks help business and "non-technical" managers understand the impact that these technologies will have on business, society, and our collective future.

 Description: Blockchain technology can be a game-changer for accounting, supply chain, banking, contract law, and many other fields.
 But it will only be useful if lots of people trust and adopt it.
-And right now, just understanding what Blockchain really is can be difficult to understand even for the brightest in our fields.
-Enter "The Blockchain Game" a hands-on exercise that explains blockchain's core principals, and serves as launching pad for discussion of blockchain's real-world applications.
-In this session, we'll play the blockchain game, explore current blockchain projects, and have an open discussion about what blockchain will mean for various fields.
+And right now, just understanding what blockchain really is can be difficult, even for the brightest in their fields.
+Enter the Blockchain Game, a hands-on exercise that explains blockchain's core principles and serves as launching pad for discussion of blockchain's real-world applications.
+In this session, we'll play the Blockchain Game, explore current blockchain projects, and have an open discussion about what blockchain will mean for your profession.

 Audience: Business Professionals

-Description: Artificial Intelligence is posed to disrupt a wide range of industries and profession.
-The pace of innovation and application of Machine Learning (a specific type of AI) is much greater than anticipated (even by AI experts).
-Already radiologists, pathologists and chemists are using ML in their jobs and redefining the profession (many students are being discourage In this session we'll develop a basic understanding of Ai and Machine Learning.
-Participants will then train an AI for a basic image classification task, so they can better understand which tasks are best suited for machine learning.
+Description: Artificial Intelligence is poised to disrupt a wide range of industries and professions.
+The pace of innovation and application of machine learning (a specific type of AI) is much greater than anticipated (even by AI experts).
+Already, radiologists, pathologists, and chemists are using machine learning in their jobs and redefining the profession.
+In this session we'll develop a basic understanding of AI and machine learning.
+Participants will then train an AI for a basic image classification task so they can better understand which tasks are best suited for machine learning.

 Audience: Open to All.